-About a year after I graduated college, Aaron and I upgraded to a new apartment in the trendy South End.
-At the time, we were both working in Back Bay and wanted to be able to walk to work, and we also needed a pet-friendly place for the puggle puppy we’d be bringing home the following month.
-Our new place had a concierge, courtyard, a small gym, central air, and was mostly occupied by young professionals and BU Medical students – ideal for making new friends.
+As for the memories that I associate with raspberry soda, about a year after I graduated college, Aaron and I upgraded to a new apartment in the trendy South End.
+At the time, we were both working in Back Bay and wanted to be able to walk to work, and we also needed a pet-friendly place for the puggle puppy we’d be bringing home the following month (Honey!).
+Our new place had a concierge, courtyard, a small gym, central air, and was mostly occupied by young professionals and BU Medical students—it was ideal for making new friends.
 It also had wall-to-wall carpet and ended up being on the cusp of some slightly seedy areas, but we’ll focus on the positives.

 It was summer, we had just brought Honey home, I had been promoted at work, Aaron loved his job, and to top it all off, Flour Bakery was right across the street.
 Several nights a week, we’d find ourselves there, in search of a sweet treat after dinner.
-Aaron would order some ridiculously awesome dessert like a Belgian chocolate brownie or homemade Oreo cookie, I would order a large raspberry soda (and take bites of his dessert), and we’d sit outside with a four-pound Honey on one of our laps and talk about our days.
+Aaron would order some ridiculously awesome dessert like a Belgian chocolate brownie or homemade Oreo cookie, and I would order a large raspberry soda (and take bites of his dessert).
+We’d sit outside with a tiny four-pound Honey on one of our laps and talk about our days.
 It was perfect.

-Years later, those raspberry sodas still take me back to that happy place.
-I’m not sure what’s in Flour’s recipe, but I imagine it’s really simple—a raspberry syrup made from fresh raspberries, sugar, and water – topped with bubbly seltzer water.
-I kept my version simple as well, adding in just a touch of lemon juice to give it some brightness, and keeping the sugar to a minimum so the natural sweetness of the raspberries really shines through.
+Years later, raspberry soda still takes me back to that happy place.
+I’m not sure what’s in Flour’s recipe, but I imagine it’s really simple—a raspberry syrup made from fresh raspberries, sugar, and water, topped with bubbly seltzer water.
+I kept my version simple as well, adding in just a touch of lemon juice to give it some brightness, and I kept the sugar to a minimum so the natural sweetness of the raspberries really shines through.

 It’s a pretty drink, and one you must order if you make the trip to Flour.
-For now though, this homemade version is an excellent option.
+For now though, this homemade raspberry soda recipe is an excellent option.

 - In a small saucepan over medium heat, combine the raspberries, water, sugar, and lemon juice.

-- Remove the saucepan from the heat and let the mixture cool to room temperature.
+- Remove the saucepan from the heat and let cool to room temperature.

 - Strain the raspberries through a sieve and press gently with the back of a spoon to squeeze out the juices.